-- On April 29, 2014, the Board appointed Alex Mashinsky and Richard A. Karp to serve as members of the Board, it separated the positions of Chairman of the Board and Chief Executive Officer and it appointed Sue Swenson to serve as the independent Chairman of the Board.
-For additional information, see the Company's Current Report on Form 8-K which was filed with the SEC on May 6, 2014. - Effective as of May 31, 2014, Kenneth Leddon resigned from his position as Chief Financial Officer of the Company. - Effective June 13, 2014, the Board replaced Mr. Leparulo as Chief Executive Officer of the Company, Mr. Mashinsky became the interim Chief Executive Officer of the Company and Slim S. Souissi became the President and Chief Operating Officer of the Company.
+- On April 29, 2014, the Board appointed Alex Mashinsky and Richard A. Karp to serve as members of the Board, it separated the positions of Chairman of the Board and Chief Executive Officer, it removed Peter Leparulo from his position as Executive Chairman and it appointed Sue Swenson to serve as the independent Chairman of the Board.
+For additional information, see the Company's Current Report on Form 8-K which was filed with the SEC on May 6, 2014. - Effective as of May 31, 2014, Kenneth Leddon resigned from his position as Chief Financial Officer of the Company. - Effective June 13, 2014, the Board replaced Peter Leparulo as Chief Executive Officer of the Company, Mr. Mashinsky became the interim Chief Executive Officer of the Company and Slim S. Souissi became the President and Chief Operating Officer of the Company.
 For additional information, see the Company's Current Report on Form 8-K which was filed with the SEC on June 16, 2014.
-The Company subsequently entered into an employment agreement with Mr. Mashinsky which is described in the Company's Current Report on Form 8-K which was filed on August 6, 2014. - Effective July 11, 2014, Robert M. Hadley resigned from his position as Chief Marketing Officer of the Company and Catherine Ratcliffe left her positions as Senior Vice President of Business Affairs, General Counsel and Secretary. - General John Wakelin retired from his position on the Board effective as of August 3, 2014. - On September 2, 2014, the Board appointed Michael Newman to serve as Executive Vice President and Chief Financial Officer of the Company and entered into an offer letter agreement with Mr. Newman.
+The Company subsequently entered into an employment agreement with Mr. Mashinsky which is described in the Company's Current Report on Form 8-K which was filed on August 6, 2014.
+Mr. Leparulo continues to serve as a member of the Board. - Effective July 11, 2014, Robert M. Hadley resigned from his position as Chief Marketing Officer of the Company and Catherine Ratcliffe left her positions as Senior Vice President of Business Affairs, General Counsel and Secretary. - General John Wakelin retired from his position on the Board effective as of August 3, 2014. - On September 2, 2014, the Board appointed Michael Newman to serve as Executive Vice President and Chief Financial Officer of the Company and entered into an offer letter agreement with Mr. Newman.
 For additional information, see the Company's Current Report on Form 8-K which was filed with the SEC on September 4, 2014.
-Mr. Newman was appointed to serve as Secretary of the Company effective as of October 3, 2014. - On October 7, 2014, Mr. Leparulo signed a resignation from his position as a member of the Board to pursue other interests.
-The Company expects that Mr. Leparulo's resignation will be effective on October 14, 2014. - On October 7, 2014, in accordance with the Rights Agreement, the Board increased the number of directors constituting the entire Board from seven to nine directors and filled the two resulting vacancies by appointing Mr. Falcone and Mr. Pons to serve as members of the Board.
-The Company expects to file a Current Report on Form 8-K with respect to these appointments on or around October 14, 2014.